edumserrano/github-issue-forms-parser/docs/dev-notes/README.md

 For more information about the GitHub workflows configured for this repo go [here](/docs/dev-notes/workflows/README.md).

+## GitHub marketplace

+This action is published to the [GitHub marketplace](https://github.com/marketplace/actions/github-issue-forms-parser).
+See here for more information on [how to publish or remove an action from the marketplace](https://docs.github.com/en/actions/creating-actions/publishing-actions-in-github-marketplace).

 ## Note about the Docker container action

 This repo provides a [Docker container action](https://docs.github.com/en/actions/creating-actions/creating-a-docker-container-action).
 See here for more information about the [syntax for a Docker container action](https://docs.github.com/en/actions/creating-actions/metadata-syntax-for-github-actions#runs-for-docker-container-actions).
 To understand better how the action builds and executes the Docker container look at the log for the steps that build and run the action.